-"You're pretty for a black girl."
+"You're pretty for a Black girl."

+That moment has stuck with me for years.
+I learned that my dark Black skin is gorgeous, being envious of others is fruitless, and being comfortable in my own skin is worth it.
 I look at my mother, the most beautiful woman I know, and she is dark-skinned.
-Many of my stunning black female friends are dark-skinned.
-I am dark-skinned, and my black is beyond beautiful.
+Many of my stunning Black female friends are dark-skinned.
+I am dark-skinned, and I feel in every fiber of my body that my Black is beyond beautiful.